BenedictAdamson/MC-web/MC-front-end/README.md

 MC provides a web interface: you play it using a web browser, using a URL that indicates the installation (server) of MC that you wish to play.
 An installation of MC includes
 * A *front end*, which runs in the browser.
 * A *front end HTTPD server*, which communicates with the browser.
 It provides your browser with the code for the front end.
-It forwards requests from the browser (or front end) that require complicated processing to the *back end*.

 ## Public Repositories